hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `max_pods` - (Optional) The maximum number of pods that can run on each agent.
 Changing this forces a new resource to be created.

+* `message_of_day` - (Optional) A base64-encoded string which will be written to /etc/motd after decoding.
+This allows customization of the message of the day for Linux nodes.
+It must not be specified for Windows nodes.
+It must be a static string (i.e., will be printed raw and not be executed as a script).

 * `node_public_ip_prefix_id` - (Optional) Resource ID for the Public IP Addresses Prefix for the nodes in this Node Pool. `enable_node_public_ip` should be `true`.
 Changing this forces a new resource to be created.

 * `node_labels` - (Optional) A map of Kubernetes labels which should be applied to nodes in the Default Node Pool.